EIAS 2011 Workshop: Acoustics, sustainability, and green buildings

 Sustainability has become an underpinning principle of living.
-Sustainability does not only relate to recycling of materials and reduction of emissions but also acoustic quality matters.
-In this work shop we wanted to highlight the sustainability especially in relation to acoustics, and what role acoustics can play connected to green building certifications or ratings.
+Sustainability does not only relate to the recycling of materials and reduction of emissions but also acoustic quality matters.
+In this workshop we wanted to highlight sustainability, especially about acoustics, and what role acoustics can play connected to green building certifications or ratings.

 Presenters were René Gamba, Peter Rogers, Carsten Svensson and Jonas Skeppås.